SaiReshmaM/Medical-Insurance-Cost-Prediction-/README.md

 charges	Target variable – medical insurance cost

 🔁 Project Workflow
-Data Collection
+# Data Collection

 Load the dataset using pandas.read_csv()

-Data Exploration
+# Data Exploration

 View basic statistics and types using .info() and .describe()

 Check for missing values, outliers, and correlations

-Data Preprocessing
+# Data Preprocessing

 Encode categorical features (sex, smoker, region) using Label Encoding or One-Hot Encoding

 Normalize or scale features if needed (not always required for tree models like Random Forest)

-Feature & Target Split
+# Feature & Target Split

 Separate features (X) and target variable (charges)

-Train-Test Split
+# Train-Test Split

 Use train_test_split() to divide the data into training and testing sets (e.g., 80/20)

-Model Training
+# Model Training

 Train Linear Regression and Random Forest Regressor on the training data

-Model Evaluation
+# Model Evaluation

 Evaluate both models using MAE, RMSE, and R² Score on test data

-Comparison & Conclusion
+# Comparison & Conclusion

 Compare models and select the best one (Random Forest usually performs better)

-Single Input Prediction
+# Single Input Prediction

 Use the trained model to predict the cost for new user data

+# 📁 Dataset
+The dataset used can be downloaded from (Kaggle)
+# 🔑 Results
+Model gave 86% accuracy for Medical Insurance Amount Prediction using Random Forest Regressor